ActivitySim/activitysim/docs/examples.rst

   OMX and HDF5 files can be viewed with the `OMX Viewer <https://github.com/osPlanning/omx/wiki/OMX-Viewer>`__ or `HDFView <https://www.hdfgroup.org/downloads/hdfview>`__.

   The ``other_resources\scripts\build_omx.py`` script will build one OMX file containing all the skims.
-The original MTC TM1 skims were converted for the Gondor example from
+The original MTC TM1 skims were converted for the prototype from
   Cube to OMX using the ``other_resources\scripts\mtc_tm1_omx_export.s`` script.

   The example_mtc_sf inputs were created by the ``other_resources\scripts\create_sf_example.py`` script, which creates the land use, synthetic population, and